American Murderer

-American Murderer is an American true crime drama film, written and directed by Matthew Gentile in his feature directorial debut.
-It stars Tom Pelphrey, Idina Menzel, Ryan Philippe, Jacki Weaver, Paul Schneider, Shantel VanSanten, Kevin Corrigan and Moisés Arias.
-The film tells the story of Jason Derek Brown and premiered on June 27, 2022 at the Taormina Film Fest in Sicily.
+American Murderer is a 2022 American true crime drama film, written & directed by Matthew Gentile in his feature directorial debut.
+It stars Tom Pelphrey, Idina Menzel, Ryan Phillippe, Jacki Weaver, Paul Schneider, Shantel VanSanten, Kevin Corrigan, and Moisés Arias.
+The film tells the story of Jason Derek Brown and premiered on June 27, 2022, at the Taormina Film Fest in Sicily.
+The film was theatrically released in the United States on October 21, 2022, and received positive reviews, with particular praise for Pelphrey and Weaver's performances and Gentile's direction.
+It also performed very well on streaming, topping charts in over 50 countries, including the top 10 on Hulu.